gbiele/MarginalEffects/README.md

 # MarginalEffects

-This is a markdown document about about calculating marginal effects i R.
+This is a markdown document about about calculating marginal effects in R.

 Topics covered are